NicolaeDavidov/The-Blood-Calls/README.md

 Hello there, my name is Nicolae Davidov and I'm a graduate **(BSc) Games and Multimedia Environment** with **2.1** at **University of Sussex**.
 I've created a few projects along the way in my university life.
 This project is my **dissertation** which is a fast paced ARPG/Hack and Slash game in **Unity**.

 ## Story
-You will be playing as the main character Goraan, his is on a hunting trip and has't been home in a few days.
+You will be playing as the main character Goraan, his son is on a hunting trip and has't been home in a few days.
 Your task is to find him, search every village and cave to bring him back home.

 Here are some pictures: